 Sustainability, meant in a broad sense is a key issue of contemporary architectural thinking worldwide.
 So, the Faculty of Architecture decided that the newly introduced academic program of the last four semesters of study will focus on this topic through subjects offered in an obligatory elective way, giving a bigger freedom in selection according to students' interest at the same time.

-The new specialization curriculum units are introduced for the 7th semester students starting in 2019.
-But for the 9th semester students, subjects with the old code will also start in the fall of 2022.
+The new specialization curriculum units are introduced for the 7th semester students starting in 2019 and after.

 2. Frame of 7-10 semesters